analyticsinmotion/create-images-with-dall-e-in-microsoft-word/README.md

 ### 4.3 Add your ChatGPT button into the Microsoft Word Ribbon

+**Please Note:** This project closely relates to our *Add ChatGPT to Microsoft Word* project found here: <a href="https://github.com/analyticsinmotion/add-chatgpt-to-microsoft-word">https://github.com/analyticsinmotion/add-chatgpt-to-microsoft-word</a>.
+If you have have already added that project into Microsoft Word you can start at Step 4 of this section.
+<br /><br />

 **Step 1** - Add a new tab **(OPTIONAL)**
 <br />
   - On the File tab, go to Options > Customize Ribbon